-- .31 The report would contain the key assumptions of the base scenario and the adverse scenarios posing risks to the satisfactory financial condition of the insurer. - .32 The report would disclose each of the risks considered in undertaking the financial condition testing analysis.
-It is expected that the actuary would scenario test and report at least once during each financial year on the base scenario, and adverse scenarios posing significant risk for the insurer. - .33 The report would also contain the adverse scenarios examined that cause the insurer to fall below its internal target capital ratio(s) as determined by the ORSA.
-The report would make it clear whether under these scenarios the regulators may impose restrictions on the operations of the insurer, including its ability to write new business. - .34 If the investigation identifies any plausible threat to satisfactory financial condition, then the actuary would identify possible corrective management action that would lessen the likelihood of that threat, or that would mitigate that threat, if it materialized.
+- .31 The report would contain the key assumptions of the base scenario and the plausible adverse scenarios posing the greatest risk to the satisfactory financial condition of the insurer. - .32 The report would disclose each of the risk categories considered in undertaking the dynamic capital adequacy testing analysis, including those identified in these Standards of Practice.
+It is expected that the actuary would scenario test and report at least once during each financial year on the base scenario, and a minimum of three plausible adverse scenarios posing the greatest risk for the insurer.
+Fewer than three plausible adverse scenarios may be reported only in the rare event that it is not possible to develop such scenarios. - .33 The report would also contain the plausible adverse scenarios examined that cause the insurer to fall below the supervisory target capital requirement.
+The report would make it clear that under these scenarios the regulators may impose restrictions on the operations of the insurer, including its ability to write new business.

+- .34 If the investigation identifies any plausible threat to satisfactory financial condition, then the actuary would identify possible corrective management action that would lessen the likelihood of that threat, or that would mitigate that threat, if it materialized.
 For each such adverse scenario reported upon, the actuary would report the results both with and without the effect of corrective management action.
-The actuary would ensure that the disclosure of the corrective management action is sufficiently clear so that users may consider its practicality and adequacy. - .35 The report would present the financial position of the insurer at each fiscal year-end throughout the forecast period.
+The actuary would ensure that the disclosure of the corrective management action was sufficiently clear so that users may consider its practicality and adequacy. - .35 The report would present the financial position of the insurer at each fiscal year-end throughout the forecast period.